samuelzurowski/samuelzurowski.github.io/about.md

 ---
 layout: page
 title: About
+permalink: /about/
 ---

-I;ll setup this nicely later!
+I'll setup this nicely later!